 Looking for things to do in Suffolk for all the family to enjoy?
 Well, not far from Blaxhall, the pleasant village of Snape is best known for the complex of former malthouses known as Snape Maltings – main site of the Aldeburgh Music Festival and home to various craft shops and galleries, a food hall, a couple of cafés and a pub, the Plough & Sail.
 Well worth a visit, and a base too for boat trips on the river or idyllic walks through the marshes.

-Aldeburgh isn’t a pubby sort of place, which is a shame as it has more places to eat than you can count.
-But this long-established local bar is, as they say themselves, “a local legend”, not just for the fact that its pristine art deco interior but also for the Thai street food café that operates from its courtyard every summer.
+Aldeburgh isn’t a pubby sort of place, which is a shame as it has more places to eat than you can count- great thing to do in Suffolk for foodie lovers!
+This long-established local bar is, as they say themselves, “a local legend”, not just for the fact that its pristine art deco interior but also for the Thai street food café that operates from its courtyard every summer.

 Down a quiet lane on the edge of Aldeburgh, the Red House is one of the town’s many Benjamin Britten landmarks, home to England’s greatest 20th century composer for the last decades of his life, and now open to the public during summer, with a terrific exhibition on his life and work.

 Leiston is the Suffolk coast’s gritty, industrial heart, a refreshingly workaday place, where the Leiston Works, was a pioneer of steam-driven machinery and equipment in the 19th century until the nearby Sizewell nuclear power station replaced it as the town’s main employer.
 The old factory is now a museum and displays all manner of steam-driven machinery including fire engines, threshing machines, steam and traction engines.